MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 ## Configure meeting insights storage settings

-With this setting, you can control whether meeting insights are stored in Dataverse.
+With this setting, you can specify whether meeting insights are stored in Dataverse.
 By default, this setting is turned on, meaning that post-meeting insights such as AI-generated notes, questions, and action items for all recorded sales meetings are stored in Dataverse.
 You can also choose whether to store meeting insights of all users or only of specific security groups.

-If you turn off this setting, users will no longer receive any meeting insights, and related features will be hidden.

 To configure meeting insights storage settings:

 1. [Open Copilot for Sales administrator settings](./administrator-settings-for-viva-sales.md#access-administrator-settings).

 2. Under **Environment**, select **Access settings**.

 3. Select **Allow meeting insights**.

 4. Turn on or off the **Turn on access** toggle.

+    If you turn off this setting, users will no longer receive any meeting insights, and related features will be hidden.

-5. If the toggle is turned on, you can choose to store meeting insights of all users or only of specific security groups.
+1. If the toggle is turned on, you can choose to store meeting insights of all users or only of specific security groups.
 To do this, select one of the following options:
     - **No restrictions**: All users' meeting insights are stored.
     - **Set access restrictions**: Meeting insights are stored only of users in the selected security groups.
 You can add security groups in **Allow access** and **Restrict access** sections.
 Leaving the **Allow access** section empty will allow all users to access the feature.

-6. Select **Save** to apply the changes.
+1. Select **Save** to apply the changes.